GTX0102/test1/README.md

 # test1
-this is a discrption for zhangqinghua
+this is a discrption for zhangqinghua this is the first day i start to learn